flarnrules/OSSU/5-prog-lang-a/emacs/emacs.md

 So I think now is a good time to do the Emacs Tutorial again.
 Maybe this weekend?
 Alright that's it.

+### More Emacs Notes

+Okay so now that I've spent some time learning Emacs, let's try and recap some of the key aspects of the keybindings.

+**Windows**
+To delete all windows but the active window, run `C-x 1` To open a new buffer below, run `C-x 2`
+To open a new buffer to the right, run `C-x 3`

+**Main Stuff**
+To save...
+I can't remember
+To open the `*sml*` buffer, run `C-c C-s` -> I think this will only work if we have an `.sml` file open.
+From Emacs, to create a new file we can run:

+This is where the *find* feature comes in!

+Find is activated with `C-x C-f`
+It then prompts us for what file we are looking for.
+We can just **create** a file instead!
+Let's try.